World markets: Volatility uncorked

-LONDON (Reuters) - A stock market drop triggered last week by a sharp rise in U.S. bond yields has snowballed into a global selloff and wiped $4 trillion off market capitalisation worldwide.
+LONDON (Reuters) - A stock market drop triggered last week by a sharp rise in U.S. bond yields has snowballed into a global selloff and wiped $4 trillion off market capitalization worldwide.

-While the S&P 500 .SPX recorded its biggest daily drop in over six years on Monday, the biggest eye-catcher has been the spike in volatility, with Wall Street's "fear gauge" hitting highs not seen since August 2015 .VIX, when fears of a slowdown in China rattled global stock markets.
+While the S&P 500 recorded its biggest daily drop in over six years on Monday, the biggest eye-catcher has been the spike in volatility, with Wall Street’s “fear gauge” hitting highs not seen since August 2015, when fears of a slowdown in China rattled global stock markets.

 Does this represent a turning point in the global equity bull run, or merely a shift from a low-volatility to high-volatility regime?
 Here are seven charts that put this move and the spike in volatility in context.

 The S&P 500 index recorded its biggest daily drop in over six years on Monday, and the VIX index shot up to its highest level since August 2015, breaking out of a historically low range.
-As the following chart shows, the drop that followed across the globe wiped out $4 trillion in world stock market capitalisation, and world stocks have reversed their 2018 gains .MIWO00000PUS.
+As the following chart shows, the drop that followed across the globe wiped out $4 trillion in world stock market capitalization, and world stocks have reversed their 2018 gains.

 Stocks and volatility tend to be inversely correlated.
 As the above chart shows, for the most part, the VIX has historically held within one standard deviation of its median.
 On occasions when it has broken above this mark, stocks have suffered significant drops.
 Low, or falling volatility regimes on the other hand, have seen significant gains in equities as investors have used such times to add exposure to risky assets.